Connectors

 PostInvocationAfter the LLM call + all associated tool calls finishPost-process model output; flag policy violations in the response.
 Cannot block — response already generated.alert{additionalContext: "..."}

-StopWhen the agent's main execution loop is about to terminateRegistered for spec parity and telemetryNon-blocking until upstream Stop behavior is empirically verified
+StopWhen the agent's main execution loop is about to terminateRecord the stop reason and honor a block verdictblock{decision: "block"}; spec-conformant, not yet empirically verified

 Post* events never emit deny or ask because the inspected action has already executed at the agent layer.
 If agy emits those registered events, DefenseClaw's response shaper uses additionalContext for the next turn.